myLeafy1/startup/README.md

 disclaimer: i work as a web developer for the mtc, my notes may be sparse

+# startup service

+now you can log in, logout, have an account, and save scores. if i have time after the database stuff I'll add in the friendcode stuff.

 # startup react

 its now in react. i learn a lot in how to pass data around with event handlers. that, and debugged alot. i havent really programmed in react before